DigitalGrainSize/SediNet/README.md

 10) Color as well as greyscale imagery (user optional)
 11) Simpler workflow of ```train``` followed by ```predict``` - no longer any separate scripts for continous and categorical variables.
 Adding ```numclasses``` to the config file tells the project to use a categorical variable workflow
 12) Use of GPU is controlled by ```use_gpu``` = True\False in the ```defaults.py``` script

+> Update 26 June 2020:
+1) updated yml file
+2) updated README
+3) switched from deprecated `from sklearn.externals import joblib` to `joblib`
+4) added a folder of jupyter notebooks